 Seba’s short-tailed bats are small to medium-sized fruit bats with relatively short ears and a short, triangular nose leaf.
 They have fur that is dense and soft and can be a variety of colors ranging from black to brown to gray, with both albino and orange individuals found in certain areas.
 In the West Indies, females are usually larger.
 Males are larger everywhere else this species is found.
 This species of bat is known by many names including the Seba’s short-tailed bat, leaf-nosed bat, New World fruit bat, short-tailed fruit bat or the New World leaf-nosed bat.

-Seba’s short-tailed fruit bats usually roost in groups of 10-100 individuals.
-They prefer to roost in caves, and hollow trees.
-They can also be found in rock crevasses, in buildings and under eaves.
-They usually form harem groups with one male and many females, as well as bachelor groups with adult and sub-adult males.
-When there is a food shortage, bats may become slow and sluggish.
-In the winter, these bats hibernate in caves.
+Seba’s short-tailed bats usually roost in groups of 10 to 100 individuals.
+They will form harem groups, with one male and many females.
+They may also live in bachelor groups with multiple adult and juvenile males.
+Groups prefer to roost in caves, hollow trees and tunnels, though they can sometimes be found in rock crevasses, in buildings and under leaves.
+When there is a food shortage, bats may become slow and sluggish and, in the winter, these bats hibernate in caves.

 Seba’s short-tailed bats fall into the category of “microbats,” or Microchiroptera.
 Unlike the larger megabats, who are all frugivorous, microbats can be herbivores, carnivores or frugivores.
 Some species even feed exclusively on blood.
 Microbats have complex and sometimes large external ears, which are used for echolocation.

 Seba’s short-tailed bats can be found in the zoo’s nocturnal animal building, which is located in Legends of the Wild.